 The meeting location — the NASA Headquarters — underscored the PBA’s goal of furthering connections with governmental agencies that will lead to new partnerships, as well as better opportunities for students and graduates of HBCUs in STEM careers.

-Ted Mitchell, undersecretary of education, spoke at the meeting to reassure those in attendance that the college ratings system would take the unique mission of HBCUs into account.“As we go about the building the rating system, I think you’ve heard us say before that we do not want to create perverse incentives, nor do we want to create outcomes that are negative or pernicious for any set of institutions,” Mitchell said.
+Ted Mitchell, undersecretary of education, spoke at the meeting to reassure those in attendance that the college ratings system would take the unique mission of HBCUs into account.

 The college ratings system, announced December 19, is still light on details, which has not lessened the PBA’s concerns about the matter.
 “This is a work in progress,” Mitchell acknowledged.

 Mitchell said that the goal of the ratings system is to measure like institutions against like institutions, and to design appropriate “groupings” for different types of colleges.
 “We want to make sure that we are not measuring community colleges against four-year liberal arts colleges.
 That would make little sense,” he said.
 Still, he said that it was not yet clear how groupings would be determined.

 Some present at the meeting suggested that groupings might be determined by the number of Pell Grant recipients at a given institution.

 Too often, said Dr. William R. Harvey, chairman of the PBA, the advisory board is not consulted with regards to major policy changes.
 In his Chairman’s Report, he pointed to historic changes in Parent PLUS loans and Pell Grants as moments when HBCUs were blindsided and damaged by policies that were too hastily implemented.